-lagoons to harvest rainwater and reservoirs for groundwater storage.
+To manage the water scarcity in India, we constructed lagoons to harvest rainwater and reservoirs for groundwater storage.
 The water is treated before being consumed by our poultry flocks.
 In addition, our farms use nipple drinking system to prevent water spills.

 In Indonesia, apart from daily water requirement for the flocks, water is also needed for cooling the farms and slaughterhouses.
 Daily water requirement for the flocks is influenced by weather conditions.
 With an increase in temperatures, the amount of water needed by the flocks also increases.
-We started a pilot project on rainwater harvesting system in 2018 in Indonesia, and this is expected to be annually, and those are verified by third parties. followed by other units.
-Vietnam benefits from abundant

-Water is an essential nutrient for life.
-Climate change resources of surface and ground water.
-Nevertheless, local has affected the water availability with more extreme shortages can occur during the dry season.
-In North Vietnam, we source our water from deep wells that are pretreated further deteriorating water quality.
-Special attention is on the before being consumed by the flocks.
+We started a pilot project on rainwater harvesting system in 2018 in Indonesia, and this is expected to be followed by other units.
+Vietnam benefits from abundant resources of surface and ground water.
+Nevertheless, local shortages can occur during the dry season.
+In North Vietnam, we source our water from deep wells that are pretreated before being consumed by the flocks.
 Improved sanitation and access to water supply in South Vietnam enable us to use municipal water to fulfill our water requirements.